Potapy Emelianov: Soviet anti-religious persecution

-Of his work assisting Fr.
-Edmund A. Walsh in distributing food and other relief to the starving during the Russian famine of 1921–1922, Fr.
+Of his work in assisting the joint Vatican and American relief missions led by Fr.
+Edmund A. Walsh in distributing food, clothing, and medical supplies to the many starving in the region during the Russian famine of 1921–1922, Fr.
 Potapy later recalled, "In 1922, a Papal mission arrived in the USSR and one of its representatives was in Rostov.
 From him, I periodically received material assistance, not only in money, but also in the form of food and clothing."

 On May 3, 1922, the People's Commissariat of Justice granted Father Potapy and his parishioners a church.
 At the time, the Old Ritualist Greek Catholic parish at Nizhnaya Bogdanovka consisted of 828 members.

 On January 27, 1927, Father Potapy was arrested and, in a search of his rectory, GPU agents found letters from Pie Eugène Neveu, A.A., formerly the parish priest of the mining town of Makiivka, Ukraine, who had been secretly consecrated as a Bishop by Michel d'Herbigny in 1926 and installed in the Church of St. Louis des Français as the secret Apostolic Administrator for Moscow Oblast.
 These letters were used to charge Father Potapy with "counterrevolutionary activity."
 Father Potapy's distribution of money, food, and clothing during the 1921 famine was interpreted as bribing local peasants to convert to Catholicism.
 Until his arrest, Father Potapy was the last priest of the Russian Greek Catholic Church still living as a free man in the USSR.

 An official indictment was presented to Father Potapy on August 20, 1927.
 In addition to allegedly bribing Orthodox peasants to convert to Catholicism, Father Potapy also stood accused of anti-Soviet agitation.

 On September 12, 1927, a special decree of the OGPU Collegium sentenced Father Potapy to 10 years in the GULAG.
 On March 24, 1928, the sentence was given a sharper edge, "Amnesty in the case of Emelyanov, Potapy Andreevich, is not permissible."